Cal Poly Mustangs football: 1980s: Mustangs win national title

-1980 would be one of the most memorable seasons for the Cal Poly Mustangs, as they went on to win the NCAA Division II National Football Championship under Harper.
+In 1980, Harper led the Mustangs to the NCAA Division II National Football Championship.
 Cal Poly defeated Eastern Illinois in the championship game on ABC and would finish the season with a 10–3 record that included a win over eventual-Division I-AA national champion Boise State.
 Never before or since has a D-II team defeated the eventual I-AA national champion and won a D-II national title in the same year.

 During the 1980 season, running back Louis Jackson led the nation at the Division II level with 1,424 rushing yards on 287 carries.

 Robbie Martin, who starred in the NCAA championship win, compiled a career punt-return average of 16.9 yards per runback, graduating after the 1980 title season with the third-best PR average in division history at the time.

 Commemorated in the Cal Poly Hall of Fame, Mel Kaufman helped lead the Mustangs to a 1980 national championship before becoming a starting linebacker for Washington in the NFL, winning two Super Bowl rings.

 Following the national title, the Mustangs were honored with a parade through downtown San Luis Obispo on December 15, 1980.
 The parade traveled down Higuera Street before a rally held in Mission Plaza.
 Then-mayor Lynn Cooper spoke at the celebration.

 On November 20, 1982, Cal Poly's Clarence Martin set an all-time Division II single-game record for most yards per kickoff return (minimum of three returns), averaging 71.7 yards (215 total) on his three KRs vs. then-rival Pomona.
 The record was finally broken after 39 years by Carson-Newman return specialist DeQuan Dudley in 2021.